Submitty/submitty.github.io/_docs/instructor/course_management/plagiarism.md

 code regions that the two selected users share.
-The right panel will only highlight the regions of code that matching between the two selected students, but if you wish to see the other types of matching regionsf or the user on the right, you can click the "Swap Students" button in the upper right corner of the page.
+The right panel will only highlight the regions of code that matching between the two selected students, but if you wish to see the other types of matching regions for the user on the right, you can click the "Swap Students" button in the upper right corner of the page.

 Clicking an orange-colored region of code in the left panel will turn